 With the explosion of e-retail stores and online payment systems, more and more people have come to embrace online shopping.
-In 2021 alone, the number of online shoppers have risen to a whopping 2.14 billion, or approximately 28% of the global population.
-This indicates a 4.4% increase per year, adding 900 million more buyers in 2021.
+Industry analysts pegged the number of global online shoppers in 2022 at over 2.3 billion or about 29% of the world’s population of 8 billion.
+The 2022 figure rose by 286 million from 2021.

 The growth of e-commerce can be attributed to factors such as improved internet connectivity and the advent of online shopping events, like Black Friday and Cyber Monday.